33 Quick and Easy Meatless Monday Recipes

 Whatever vegetables you’re in the mood for — broccoli, tomatoes, peppers, mushrooms, spinach, zucchini, potatoes, and even sweet potatoes — all work great in a frittata, according to this blogger.
 She sautes them until mostly tender, then adds beaten eggs, and pops the pan into the oven for a one-dish meal.

-Raid your spice cabinet and grab a can of tomatoes to make a heavenly curry meal with hard-boiled eggs.
+Raid your spice cabinet and grab a can of tomato puree to make a heavenly curry meal with hard-boiled eggs.
 Some steamed basmati rice will seal the deal.

 You’ll have three pans going to pull off this healthy meal in 30 minutes: a pot of water for the potatoes, a skillet to saute the kale and mushrooms, and a saucepan to poach the eggs.
 Combine it all in the skillet and add a squeeze of sriracha if you want to spice things up.